leslie-huang/leslie-huang.github.io/04_projects.md

 * View a sentiment analysis demo <a href="https://leslie-huang.github.io/sentiment_demo/sentiment.html">here</a>.

-* I wrote a custom R library for this project (current working version is <a href="https://github.com/leslie-huang/faRc-sentiment-analysis-library">here</a>).
+* I wrote a custom R library for this project (messy, working version is <a href="https://github.com/leslie-huang/faRc-sentiment-analysis-library">here</a>).

 * This work was submitted as my MA Paper, as part of my PhD coursework, and was awarded unanimous "high pass" grades.